junaidzm13/cis2023-pie-chart/README.md

 Then the program should return the following list:

 ```
+// IMPORTANT: rounding is not required, should just be accurate to ~7 decimal points
 [
     0.0, // start of pie chart
     3.76991118, // boundary of slices of S3, S2